harshadk99/flareguard/README.md

   <br /><br />
 </div>

+## Disclaimer

+FlareGuard Edge is a personal, independent open-source project developed entirely in my free time as a technical experimentation and learning exercise.
+This project:

+1. Is not affiliated with, endorsed by, sponsored by, or associated with any company
+2. Has been developed exclusively using personal resources and during personal time
+3. Does not incorporate any proprietary information or trade secrets
+4. Represents solely my own intellectual property and creative work
+5. Does not utilize any company-owned equipment, software licenses, or resources

+This project is shared with the community in the spirit of open-source collaboration and knowledge sharing.

+> **Note on Name Change:** This project was previously known as "FlareGuard" and has been renamed to "FlareGuard Edge" to better reflect its focus on edge security and to avoid any potential confusion with other projects or products.

 ## Comprehensive CSPM for Your Cloudflare Environment

-FlareGuard is a powerful, serverless CSPM (Cloud Security Posture Management) platform designed specifically for Cloudflare.
+FlareGuard Edge is a powerful, serverless CSPM (Cloud Security Posture Management) platform designed specifically for Cloudflare.
 It continuously scans your Cloudflare configurations for vulnerabilities, misconfigurations, and compliance gaps, delivering actionable insights to strengthen your security posture.

-**Why FlareGuard CSPM?**
+**Why FlareGuard Edge CSPM?**

 - 🔍 **Complete Security Visibility** - Assess your entire Cloudflare environment from zones to Zero Trust
 - 🚀 **Zero Infrastructure** - Runs entirely as a Cloudflare Worker with no backend servers